Convenience ranks high when choosing a place to call home during a trip to Yellowstone National Park.

 Making the choice to stay outside the borders of the National Park borders has its benefits.
 Loaded with shopping and restaurants, West Yellowstone is a nice place to wander in the evening.
 In the morning, travelers have an easy commute into the park.

 Room rates start at $134 off-season.
 Free Wi-Fi and parking.
 An added perk, complimentary clothes washers and dryers are available for guests.
 Laundry detergent is available at the hotel front desk for $1.
-You can make your reservation online either at the hotel website, or through a booking site such as Priceline or Hotels.com.
+You can make your reservation online either at the hotel website, or through a booking site such as Hotels.com.

 Review and photos by San Francisco Bay Area travel writer and television correspondent Dana Rebmann.
 Her stay was organized by West Yellowstone, Montana, but as always her thoughts and opinions are her own.